 Peak 8150 is located east of Moore, Idaho, on the north end of a moderate ridge that runs south from its summit to Arco Peak and ends just east of Arco, Idaho.
-The ridge parallels US Highway 93.
-USGS Arco Peak
+The ridge parallels US-93.
+USGS Arco North

-Access the peak from the King Peak Launch Site Road. [(B)(17) page 293] Follow the road until it switchbacks back to the north.
+Access the peak from the King Peak Launch Site Road [(B)(17) on Page 293].
+Follow the road until it switchbacks back to the north.
 From this point, keep right and continue on to Beaverland Pass.
-From the pass, a 4WD road leads up toward the summit.
-In fact, the road leads almost to the summit.

 Northeast Ridge, Class 2